JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 [//]: # (title: Create a multiplatform app using Ktor and SQLDelight – tutorial)

-This tutorial demonstrates how to use Android Studio to create a mobile application for iOS and Android using Kotlin Multiplatform with Ktor and SQLDelight.
+This tutorial demonstrates how to use Android Studio to create a mobile application for iOS and Android using Kotlin Multiplatform.
+This application is going to:

+* retrieve data over the internet from the public [SpaceX API](https://docs.spacexdata.com/?version=latest) using Ktor,
+* save the data in a local database using SQLDelight,
+* and display a list of SpaceX rocket launches together with the launch date, results, and a detailed description of the launch.

 The application will include a module with shared code for both the iOS and Android platforms.
 The business logic and data access layers will be implemented only once in the shared module, while the UI of both applications will be native.

-In the end, you will create an app that:
-* retrieves data over the internet from the public [SpaceX API](https://docs.spacexdata.com/?version=latest),
-* saves the date in a local database,
-* and displays a list of SpaceX rocket launches together with the launch date, results, and a detailed description of the launch.
+TODO change screenshot
 ![Emulator and Simulator](android-and-ios.png){width=600}

 You will use the following multiplatform libraries in the project: